Information for ESRC award holders

 Renewal of awards

-Please make sure that your Annual Progress Report form is returned to the PhD Academy to ensure that your renewal for the next session can be processed.
+Please make sure that your Annual Progress Report form is returned to the PhD Academy to ensure that your funding renewal for the next academic year can be processed.

 Difficult language training (DLT)

-If your research requires you to acquire or develop a working ability with a difficult language in order to carry out fieldwork or other parts of your research, you may be eligible for additional support.
+If your research requires you to acquire or develop a working ability with a language in order to carry out fieldwork or other parts of your research, you may be eligible for additional funds to support the language acquisition.

-Apply at least 3 months before travel is planned, and only one application can be made during the studentship.
+Apply at least two months before the language training is due to start.
+Only one application can be made during the lenght of your studentship.
 DLT should be undertaken before overseas fieldwork.
-A maximum of twelve months can be applied on the grounds of the language required.
+A maximum of twelve months can be applied on the grounds of the language required (see Annex I of the ESRC Postgraduate Funding Guide).
 Your supervisor will be asked to support your application.
-To apply, complete the DTP Difficult Language Training Form.
+To apply, complete the Difficult Language Training Form and upload via the Financial Support Office enquiry form: https://info.lse.ac.uk/current-students/financial-support/contact

-Further information can be found in the ESRC Postgraduate Funding Guide.
+Further information can be found in page 17 of the ESRC Postgraduate Funding Guide.

 UK & Overseas fieldwork expenses